-- 1. The PRT realizes that the Recreational Creel Survey is only to be completed once every five years.
-The PRT requests that states include the year of the most recent creel survey in the annual report - 1.
-The PRT and Technical Committee determined that the spawning stock survey for the Potomac River as reported by the District of Columbia is not adequate.
-The Technical Committee recognizes the interjurisdictional nature of Potomac River shad stocks and suggests a joint assessment involving Maryland, Virginia, the District of Columbia and the Potomac River Fisheries Commission.
-The PRT and Technical Committee recommend an Addendum to Amendment 1 to remove the monitoring requirement from the District of Columbia and re-assign it to the appropriate entity or group of entities. - 2.
-Several of the states did not report all of the monitoring requirements listed under Amendment I and Technical Addendum #1.
-The states should take note of the required monitoring programs that were not reported and make concerted effort to report all monitoring programs in forthcoming annual reports. - 3.
+- 1. Recreational Creel Surveys are to be completed once every five years.
+The PRT requests that states include the year of the most recent creel survey and any plans for future surveys in the annual report. - 2.
+The PRT and Technical Committee determined that the spawning stock survey for the District of Columbia portion of the Potomac River as reported by the District of Columbia is not adequate.
+Because Potomac shad stocks are interjurisdictional, the Technical Committee and the PRT recommend that Maryland, Virginia, the District of Columbia and the Potomac River Fisheries Commission word together to describe this stock.
+The PRT and Technical Committee recommend an Addendum to Amendment 1 to remove the monitoring requirement from the District of Columbia and re-assign it to the appropriate entity or group of entities.

+- 3. Several of the states did not report all of the monitoring requirements listed under Amendment 1 and Technical Addendum #1.
+The states should take note of the required monitoring programs that were not reported and make concerted effort to report all monitoring programs in forthcoming annual reports. - 4.
 The PRT is concerned about the level of detail in several of the state reports for American shad ocean bycatch.
-As the ocean fishery is phased out over the next few years, ocean bycatch will become a greater source of mortality along the eastern coast.
-States need to monitor and report on the American shad ocean bycatch in the manner described in Amendment I to the Shad & River Herring Fishery Management Plan.
+Now that the ocean fishery has been phased out, ocean bycatch may become an important source of mortality along the eastern coast.
+States need to monitor and report on the American shad ocean bycatch in the manner described in Amendment 1 to the Shad & River Herring Fishery Management Plan.
 The amendment requires that "states permitting the landing of American shad bycatch must annually document that the 5% trip limit is not exceeded, report the extent and nature of the non-directed fisheries, and total landings of American shad bycatch" (p.50).
-There were several states that did not document that the American shad bycatch did not exceed 5% of the total landings (in pounds) per trip.
+There were several states that did not document that the American shad by catch did not exceed 5% of the total landings (in pounds) per trip, and one state documented that while some of the trips where shad was reported as bycatch fell within this definition, many trips did not.
 Also, states with an ocean bycatch must subsample the bycatch for size, age, and sex distribution, unless the state qualifies for de minimis status.
-Three of the states with ocean bycatch have de minimis status for the commercial fishery and are exempted from subsampling the bycatch. - 4.
-Amendment I requires each state report to include a harvest and losses table.
+Three of the states with ocean bycatch have de minimis status for the commercial fishery and are exempted from subsampling the bycatch.
+The PRT recommends that the Technical Committee and Management Board consider an Addendum to Amendment 1 to modify the bycatch definition and related sub-sampling requirement. - 5.
+Amendment 1 requires each state report to include a harvest and losses table.
 Many of the state reports omitted this table from their report.
-Please refer to Amendment I, Table 10 "Format Required for Annual State Report". - D. Table 1.
-Harvest and Loss including all above estimates in numbers and weight (pounds) of fish and mean weight per fish for each gear type".
+Please refer to Amendment 1, Table 10 "Format Required for Annual State Report". - D. Table 1.
+Harvest and Loss including all above estimates in numbers and weight (pounds) of fish and mean weight per fish for each gear type". - 6.
+Amendment 1, though focused on American shad monitoring programs, also requires states to report available fishery-dependent and independent information and recommends that states initiate fishery-dependent and independent monitoring programs for river herring and hickory shad in various river systems according to tables 4, 5, and 6 in Amendment 1 to the Interstate Fishery Management Plan for Shad and River Herring.